Make (Good) Trouble’s management team have over 30 years’ experience delivering award-winning, world-class content to global audiences.

 Jane Keating, Producer, TV

 Jane is responsible for creating and developing film and video as well developing strong links with schools and colleges at Make (Good) Trouble productions.
+Jane is our Designated Child Protection/Safeguarding Lead.

 Jane has been actively working in the TV industry for the past 20 years, where she worked as Producer and Assistant Producer on Celebrity Big Brother, Fame Academy and Super Nanny to name but a few.